Attacker injures 3 at San Francisco International Airport

-SAN FRANCISCO (AP) — An attack on passengers inside a San Francisco International Airport terminal on Friday left three with cuts and scrapes before the suspect was arrested, authorities said.
+SAN FRANCISCO (AP) — A man with an “edged weapon” attacked passengers inside a San Francisco International Airport terminal on Friday, leaving three with cuts and scrapes before he was arrested, authorities said.

+The man drove to the airport, went into the International Terminal, “walked around the departure terminal and pulled out an edged weapon” before attacking three men at about 6 p.m., police said.

-The attacker tried to injure travelers at around 6 p.m. in the pre-security public area of the International Terminal, airport officials said.
+The travelers were in the pre-security area when they were attacked, airport duty manager Russell Mackey told the San Francisco Chronicle.

+Police officers arrived and arrested a man, whose name wasn’t immediately released.

-The passengers were treated for minor injuries before continuing on their travels and other airport operations weren’t affected, officials said.
+The victims were treated for minor injuries before continuing on their travels and other airport operations weren’t affected, officials said.

-It wasn’t clear if the suspect was a traveler and the motive for the attack was unknown, airport duty manager Russell Mackey told the San Francisco Chronicle.
+It wasn’t clear if the suspect was a traveler and the motive for the attack was unknown, Russell Mackey said.

 A KTVU-TV reporter who was covering the Golden State Warriors’ homecoming at the airport said a large knife was removed from the scene.